 New combinations of immunotherapy and drug treatments have led slowly to the concept that some commonly used drugs may synergize with immunotherapy.
 There is increasing in vitro and in vivo evidence to support the emerging concept of chemotherapy/immunotherapy combinations for cancer.

-The Cancer Vaccine Institute’s 1st International Symposium on Immunotherapy will be held at The Royal Society in London on Friday 11 – Saturday 12 October 2013, with an ice-breaker drinks reception on the evening of Thursday 10th October 2013.
-This important two day symposium will unite 300 clinicians and researchers to explore key areas of research into synergism between immunotherapy and standard treatments in oncology and will offer an unparalleled opportunity for the international research and clinical community to come together and explore the opportunities and challenges that exist today in immunotherapy.
+The Cancer Vaccine Institute’s second International Symposium on Immunotherapy will be held at The Royal Society in London on the 15 – 16 May 2015.

+Following the success of our first symposium held in October 2013, we have been asked to organise another such event.
+This important two day symposium will explore key areas of research into synergism between immunotherapy and standard treatments in oncology and will offer an unparalleled opportunity for the international research and clinical community to come together and explore the opportunities and challenges that exist today in immunotherapy.

 - How chemotherapy alters the immunogenicity of tumour cells

 - The effects of chemotherapy on immune regulation

 - How chemotherapy can be combined to best effect with vaccines or other immunotherapy

 - Clinical studies exploring the combinations of chemotherapy and immunotherapy

 Attending this Symposium will allow you to claim 12 CPD points.